hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

-## Instructions for setting up LDAP in MapR
+## Experimental Instructions for setting up LDAP in MapR

 See here for more info: http://docs.bluedata.com/50_mapr-control-system